 Nothing says Thanksgiving like cranberries.
 I may be one of the rare people who love them, but if you happen to like them too, you should give this recipe a try!
 I stumbled upon this delicious recipe a few years ago and it's become a holiday staple ever since.
 I love that it incorporates pomegranate, too - for an extra dose of potassium, vitamin C, fiber & antioxidants.

-1. Combine 1/2 C of orange juice & two bags of fresh, whole cranberries in a sauce pan.
+1. Combine 1/2 C of orange juice & 1 bag of fresh or frozen whole cranberries in a sauce pan.

 2. Bring to a boil and gently mash up cranberries & stir